marigold-dev/deku/client/readme.md

 # Deku Client

-Use this client if you want to interact ith deku in the browser.
+Use this client if you want to interact with deku in the browser.

+Documentation and examples to follow soon.